 NOTE 2: General Authorization of the external parameter provisioning is handled in the WT#1.2 Network Exposure.

-4. Whether and how to support policy control consumers to obtain policies efficiently (e.g. to reduce signalling when requesting policies).
+3. Whether and how to simplify the policy framework with the aim to support policy control consumers obtain policies efficiently (e.g. to reduce signalling when requesting policies, harmonize the UE Policy provisioning procedures for UE Policies).

-5. Whether and how to simplify the policy control framework for 6G to e.g. reduce the number of PCF services that provide policies to the different policy enforcement points or e.g. how to perform the mapping from application to user plane.
+4. How to perform the mapping of an application traffic to a user plane connection in 6G.

-NOTE 3: whether and how 6G network slicing functionality maps application to slice for 6G is covered in WT#1.2 Slicing.
+NOTE 3: Any slicing specific signalling enhancements that are stemming from this WT will be discussed in WT 1.2.x on network slicing.

-6. How to support policy and charging control in roaming in 6G.
+5. How to support policy and charging control in roaming in 6G.

-NOTE 4: This work task takes energy efficiency and consumption considerations for policy decisions into account.
+NOTE 4: This work task takes energy efficiency and consumption considerations for policy inputs and decisions into account.

 NOTE 5: This WT has IWK aspects that are scoped under WT#2.